DataDog/dd-win-prof/README.md

 ### Configuration

-Configuration is retrieved in `Configuration.cpp` from environment variables defined in `EnvironmentVariables.h` such as sampling period (default 10ms), number of threads to sample (default 5) or upload period (default 60s)
+Configuration is retrieved in `Configuration.cpp` from environment variables defined in `EnvironmentVariables.h` such as sampling period (default 20ms), number of threads to sample (default 5) or upload period (default 60s).
+It is also possible to set a few parameters via the `SetupProfiler()` API.
 Other settings are hardcoded:
 - Collection period: 60ms
 - Max stack frames: 512

 ## Next steps
-- wall time provider: don't filter out not running/scheduled threads
+- lock provider: detect wait pauses (use Wait Chain Transversal Windows API)
 - thread lifetime events (start and stop) to identify short lived threads

 ## Limitations